siscia/effe/README.md

 Context is type that you need to define with everything you need to run your effe.

 Contexts can be created -- and as well destroyed -- at any time, you should not save any state in a context since there is not any guarantee.

+#### Info

+Info is a JSON string, this string is printed when your effe is invoke with the `-info` parameter.

+All the information saved here can be used in a later stage of the process (eg. During deployment).

+In particular the information associate with the key `name` and the key `version` are used by `effe-tool` to name the executable in a coherent way.

 ## Getting start